The Daylight Inn

 The Daylight Inn is a Grade II listed public house at Station Square, Petts Wood, Orpington, in the London Borough of Bromley.

-It was built in 1935 for Charrington's Brewery, and designed by their chief architect Sidney Clark.
+It was built in 1935 for Charrington's Brewery, and designed by their chief architect Sidney Clark and is currently owned by Mitchells & Butlers.

 The pub was named in honour of William Willett who came up with the idea of Daylight Saving and lived in Petts Wood.
 Long-standing legal restrictions meant that no other pub could be built within one mile.
 Until Wetherspoons opened The Sovereign of the Seas, Petts Wood only ever had one public house.

-Orpington & District ABC
+As a venue

-The venue was used as an amateur boxing show venue and also the executive HQ for Orpington & District ABC during the 60s.
+The Daylight has a large ground floor function room which was used as an amateur boxing show venue and also the executive HQ for Orpington & District ABC during the 1960s.